hedysnika/next.js-boilerplate/README.md

 ## Prerequisites

-- Node.js and npm installed on your machine
+- Node.js and pnpm installed on your machine

 ## Getting Started